goloop/trit/README.md

   - The Trit type is defined as an int8.
 This is a signed 8-bit integer, which means it can hold values between -128 and 127.

-  - The Trit type is used to represent a "trinary digit," which can take on three states: False, Nil, and True.
+  - The Trit type is used to represent a "trinary digit," which can take on three states: False, Unknown, and True.

-  - Package defineds various methods on the Trit type that allow you to perform operations on trinary digits, including determining if a trinary digit represents False, Nil, or True, setting the value of a trinary digit based on an integer, normalizing a trinary digit, converting a trinary digit to an integer or a string, and performing logical NOT, AND, OR, XOR, NAND, NOR, and XNOR operations on trinary digits.
+  - Package defineds various methods on the Trit type that allow you to perform operations on trinary digits, including determining if a trinary digit represents False, Unknown, or True, setting the value of a trinary digit based on an integer, normalizing a trinary digit, converting a trinary digit to an integer or a string, and performing logical NOT, AND, OR, XOR, NAND, NOR, and XNOR operations on trinary digits.

-  - The Trit type is defined as an alias for int8, and it can take one of three constants as its value: False, Nil, or True.
-False corresponds to any negative number (including -1), Nil corresponds to 0, and True corresponds to any positive number (including 1).
+  - The Trit type is defined as an alias for int8, and it can take one of three constants as its value: False, Unknown, or True.
+False corresponds to any negative number (including -1), Unknown corresponds to 0, and True corresponds to any positive number (including 1).

-  - There are four methods (Def, DefTrue, DefFalse, and Clean) that check if the value of a Trit is Nil and change its value based on the method called.
-For instance, DefTrue will set the Trit to True if its current value is Nil.
+  - There are four methods (Def, DefTrue, DefFalse, and Clean) that check if the value of a Trit is Unknown and change its value based on the method called.
+For instance, DefTrue will set the Trit to True if its current value is Unknown.

-  - There are three methods (IsFalse, IsNil, and IsTrue) that check the state of a Trit and return a boolean indicating if the Trit is in the corresponding state.
+  - There are three methods (IsFalse, IsUnknown, and IsTrue) that check the state of a Trit and return a boolean indicating if the Trit is in the corresponding state.

   - These methods perform various operations like assigning a value to a Trit (Set), returning the normalized value of a Trit (Val), normalizing the Trit in place (Norm), getting the integer representation of the Trit (Int), and getting the string representation of the Trit (String).